Luxury Liner Shetland

 Professor Sophia Nagel from Heisenberg Research Station called EFL's accusation 'incoherent' and the hypernova explanation 'nonsense' that did not explain the characteristics of the 'Blackout Pulse'.
 Despite multiple different Pulse recordings being widely disseminated across the neural net, public efforts have so far failed to triangulate its source.

-[831 AS] Bretonian Focus Turns on Mollys
+[831 AS] Bretonian focus turns on Mollys

-SHEFFIELD -- 831 AS -- The Bretonia Police Authority has announced that the eradication of the Molly movement is their top priority.
-In light of the loss of the Dublin system and the seemingly connected 'Blackout', the dangerous terrorist movement has leaped to the top of Bretonia's most wanted board.
-Bounties on Molly terrorists have doubled, with Bounty Hunters flocking to the beleaguered House.
-Guild Master Tina Hale of Sheffield Station commented that, "this is a good deal for a job that's less dangerous than many of our Edge World boards."
-Despite this, prospective Hunters should be cautious, as the Mollys are notoriously cunning and brutal fighters.
-The bounties and Police crackdown do appear to be having some initial effects however, with reports of Molly attacks on shipping in the Cambridge and Newcastle systems falling over recent weeks.
+SHEFFIELD -- 831 AS -- The Bretonia Police Authority has announced the eradication of the Molly movement is their top priority.
+Following the loss of the Dublin system, the dangerous terrorist movement has leaped to the top of Bretonia's most wanted board.
+Bounties on Molly terrorists have doubled, with Guild Hunters flocking to the beleaguered House.
+Sheffield Guildmaster Tina Hale commented that, "these are Edge World rates for domestic threats."
+Despite that, prospective Hunters should be cautious, as the Mollys are notoriously cunning fighters.
+The crackdown appears to be having some effect, as reports of Molly attacks on shipping in Cambridge and Newcastle have already fallen.

-MANHATTAN -- 831 AS/747 AGS -- Two days ago Jump Gates failed simultaneously across Sirius, freezing commerce and neural net access across the sector.
-When the network resumed 31 hours later, restored communications broke the news of Bretonia's loss of the Dublin system.
-This twin shock has plunged the market into chaos, prompting fears of sector-wide economic recessions.
-Interspace estimates indicate that the stoppage alone caused billions of credits in losses.
-Gallia immediately accused Liberty of culpability for the outage, claiming the destruction of Dublin's jump gate instigated a cascading failure in faulty Ageira infrastructure.
+MANHATTAN -- 831 AS -- Two days ago Jump Gates failed simultaneously across Sirius, freezing commerce and neural net access across the sector.
+When communications resumed 31 hours later, the news broke of Bretonia's loss of the Dublin system.
+This twin shock has plunged markets into chaos, prompting fears of sector-wide economic recessions.
+Interspace estimates that the stoppage alone caused billions of credits in losses.
+Gallia immediately accused Liberty of causing the outage, claiming the destruction of Dublin's Jump Gate instigated a cascading failure in faulty Ageira infrastructure.
 Ageira has sharply refuted the allegation, claiming such a systemic effect would be physically impossible.
-Independent researchers in Cologne and the Edge Worlds have also announced that a hyperspace pulse of unprecedented strength was detected moments before The Blackout, with data about 'The Pulse' being widely shared across the neural net in recent days.
-House authorities have remained tight lipped, refusing to comment on their own observatories' data.

 Rumors